Classifying Anomalies THrough Outer Density Estimation (CATHODE): Results

 In Fig.~\ref{fig:sample_sizes} (left), we show the SIC curves for \cathode{} classifiers trained with different numbers of sampled background events, against a baseline \cathode{} classifier trained on 60,000 sampled background events.
 This baseline is chosen to correspond to the (fixed) number of mock data background events used in the training in the SR.

 As the size of the background sample set is increased from 60,000 to 200,000, the performance improves significantly, especially at lower signal efficiencies.
-Increasing it further to 800,000 provides a slight further improvement at higher signal efficiencies.
-Since training time increases with sample size, we chose to use 200,000 sampled events in the performance plots above.
+Increasing it further to 800,000 does not provide additional improvement, so we settled on using 200,000 sampled events in the performance plots above.

 In Fig.~\ref{fig:sample_sizes} (left), we also include the \cwola{} Hunting's SIC curve for the sake of comparison.
 We see that even though \cwola{} Hunting was trained with a comparable number (approximately 65,000) of background events in the Short Sideband region (see Appendix~\ref{app:cwola}), its performance is slightly worse than the 60,000 \cathode{} baseline.
 As discussed in Section~\ref{subsec:Original_LHCO_features}, this is likely due to small correlations between $x$ and $m_{JJ}$ in the original LHCO R\&D dataset.